lionel-panhaleux/archon-bot/README.md

 ## TODO

+-   Optimise channels creations when doing the seating
 -   Add message with seating in each table channel
 -   Ability to switch the default archon message for the judges
 -   Activate / deactivate checkin - might replace previous one